vitorstabile/logic-programming-basics/README.md

 Programming languages fall into two different classifications — low-level and high-level.

 Low-level programming languages are closer to machine code, or binary.
-Therefore, they’re more difficult for humans to read (although they’re still easier to understand than 1s and 0s).
-The benefit of low-level languages is that they’re fast and offer precise control over how the computer will function.
+Therefore, they are more difficult for humans to read (although they’re still easier to understand than 1s and 0s).
+The benefit of low-level languages is that they are fast and offer precise control over how the computer will function.

 High-level programming languages are closer to how humans communicate.
 High-level languages use words (like object, order, run, class, request, etc.) that are closer to the words we use in our everyday lives.
 This means they are easier to program in than low-level programming languages, although they do take more time to translate into machine code for the computer.

 #### <a name="chapter2part2"></a>Chapter 2 - Part 2: Lexical Rules and Syntax Rules

-Programming language have a lexical rules (orthography) and syntax rules (grammar) to write programs.
+Programming languages have a lexical rules (orthography) and syntax rules (grammar) to write programs.

 - Lexical

-    Is about the correct words orhography
+    Is about the correct words orthography.

     | Example English                                 | Example Programming Language  |
     |:------------------------------------------------|:------------------------------|